Authenticate playbooks to Microsoft Sentinel

 To make a connection, select Sign in.
 You will be prompted to provide your account information.
 Once you have done so, follow the remaining instructions on the screen to create a connection.

-Authenticate as a service principal (Azure AD application)
+Authenticate as a service principal (Microsoft Entra application)

-Service principals can be created by registering an Azure AD application.
+Service principals can be created by registering a Microsoft Entra application.
 It is preferable to use a registered application as the connector's identity, instead of using a user account, as you will be better able to control permissions, manage credentials, and enable certain limitations on the use of the connector.

 To use your own application with the Microsoft Sentinel connector, perform the following steps:

-Register the application with Azure AD and create a service principal.
+Register the application with Microsoft Entra ID and create a service principal.
 Learn how.

 Get credentials (for future authentication).